Click Here to Open Table II

 Until recently, Group 08, representing Lineage 2B, contained two men (ID-46 and ID-49) whose haplotypes were different by a single mutation.
 Recently, the 25-marker test results of another participant (ID-99) were posted.
 The haplotype of ID-99 is an exact 25-marker match to ID-49.
 Such information can provide important clues to the ancestry of all three men and illustrates the value of selective sampling.

-These three groups are similar to one another in that each contains two men of the same lineage.
+These two groups are similar to one another in that each contains two men of the same lineage.
 As would be expected, the two men in Group 12 (ID-59 and ID-64) have identical haplotypes.
-However, the two men in Groups 10 and 21 are separated by a single mutation within 25 markers.
-(Group 10 shows additional differences at Markers 33 and 34.)
-It is clear that the pairs of men in each group are closely related although the three groups are unrelated.
+However, the two men in Groups 21 are separated by a single mutation within 25 markers.
+It is clear that the pairs of men in each group are closely related although the two groups are unrelated.

 Group 14